data2viz/play.data2viz.io/content/tutorials/06-forces.md

     val vizSize = 600.0
     val viewCenter = point(vizSize / 2, vizSize / 2)

-    val networkSize = 20
+    val networkSize = 27
     val totalNodes = networkSize * networkSize
-    val linksDistance = 5.0
+    val linksDistance = 7.0
     lateinit var viz:Viz

     val particles = (0 until totalNodes).map { Stitch(it % networkSize, it / networkSize) }

-    // Keep a reference on this force, to further access the links lateinit var constraintForce:ForceLink<Stitch>
+    // Keep a reference on this force, for later access to the links lateinit var constraintForce:ForceLink<Stitch>

-    val simulation = forceSimulation<Stitch> {
+    forceSimulation<Stitch> {
         // Keep particles centered
         forceCenter {
             center = viewCenter
         }

         // Each ForceNode will repel each other ForceNode forceNBody {
             strengthGet = { -15.0 }
         }

         // Link ForceNode to other ForceNodes on the next row & column (if available) constraintForce = forceLink {
             // Links initialisation lambda (ForceNode<D>.()-> List<Link<D>>?)